nicolasbauw/rs-tzfile/README.md

 This last method and feature is used for instance in my [world time API](https://github.com/nicolasbauw/world-time-api).

-The tests (cargo test --features=json) are written to match [2020a version of timezone database](https://data.iana.org/time-zones/tz-link.html) (ubuntu).
+The tests (cargo test --features=json) are written to match [ubuntu version](https://techblog.pagesperso-orange.fr/files/tz2020a.tar.gz) of the [2020a timezone database](https://data.iana.org/time-zones/tz-link.html).

 License: GPL-3.0